Undergraduate Student Awards

-Thanks to the support of alumni and friends, the College of Education is proud to award a wide variety of awards to deserving students of the College.
-Awards are awarded on a competitive basis to Education students acknowledging excellent academic achievement, commitment to the profession, and outstanding participation in professional and service activities.
+Thanks to the support of alumni and friends, the College of Education is proud to award a wide variety of scholarships to deserving students of the College.
+More than 150 scholarships were awarded during the 2020-2021 academic year, acknowledging Education students' excellent academic achievement, commitment to the profession, and outstanding participation in professional and service activities.

 Applicants must be in good academic standing (i.e., not on academic probation) and should have a commitment to maintaining satisfactory and continuous progress toward the degree objective.